 Lighting For Smaller Living Rooms

-Check out Energy Star’s Lighting Facts label on the box; it will tell you exactly how much energy each bulb uses.
-LED lights are also slowly being phased into retail channels so they may be worth checking out if you’re looking for new lighting options.
+Check out Energy Star’s Lighting Facts label on the box.
+It will tell you exactly how much energy each bulb uses.
+LED lights are also slowly being phased into retail channels.
+So they may be worth checking out if you’re looking for new brilliance options.
 But always remember the goal with lighting a living room is to highlight key elements of your decor.
-You want to set a mood, but too much lighting could have negative effects: It could reduce your privacy, affect TV viewing quality and keep people from having conversations with those across from them at dinner.
+You want to set a mood, but too much lighting could have negative effects.
+It could reduce your privacy affect TV viewing quality.
+And keep people from having conversations with those across from them at dinner.

 Lighting is one of those decorating areas that require some knowledge but isn’t overwhelming.
-As you’re looking at lighting for your living room, consider these three things: Function, ambiance and style.
-For example, do you need ambient lighting (overhead lights) or task lighting (table lamps)?
+As you’re looking at light for your living room, consider these three things.
+Function ambiance and style.
+For example do you need ambient lighting (overhead lights) or task flame (table lamps)?
 Is your couch set against a window?

-This would require some natural light and an additional lamp on each side of your sofa might help brighten up the space.
-If you’re hanging art in your living room.
-Hang it where it will be appreciated don’t let it sit in a dark corner because you put it there to hide other objects.
+This would require some natural light and an additional lamp.
+On each side of your sofa might help brighten up the space.
+If you’re hanging art in your living room hang.
+It sit in a dark corner because you put it there to hide other objects.
 And finally, don’t forget about color!
-If it’s hard to get your lighting perfect go with dimmer switches for overhead lighting.
+If it’s hard to get your lighting perfect go with dimmer switches for overhead flame.